Klipsch Audio Technologies: Other legacy speakers

-Among Klipsch's legacy models, the La Scala and the Klipsch Belle, are fully horn-loaded and have extremely high sensitivity similar to the Klipschorn, but their "W"-shaped folded bass horns do not require corner placement in the listening room.
+Among Klipsch's legacy models, the La Scala and the Klipsch Belle, are fully horn-loaded and have extremely high sensitivity similar to the Klipschorn, but their W-shaped folded bass horns do not require corner placement in the listening room.
 The La Scala II, which uses the same drivers as the Klipschorn but has a smaller bass chamber and less bass extension, was voted into Stereophile magazine's "Recommended Components" in the "A" class for speakers with restricted extreme low frequency.

 Other models, including the Cornwall and Heresy, use horn tweeters and midranges in conjunction with direct-radiating woofers and also have unusually high sensitivity (although not as high as the fully horn-loaded models).

 All of the models cited above feature separate horn-loaded tweeter and midrange.
 As of 2006, the majority of current Klipsch models are two-way designs, utilizing a tractrix horn for the upper midrange and treble.

-Wood finishes available were Macassar ebony, zebrawood, rosewood, teak, cherry, oak oil, oak lacquer, walnut oil, walnut lacquer, raw birch, birch lacquer, and black lacquer.
+Wood finishes available were Macassar ebony, zebrawood, rosewood, teak, cherry, oak oil, oak lacquer, walnut oil, walnut lacquer, raw birch, birch lacquer, and finished black.
 Many dealerships displayed wood samples to let customers view and custom-order the veneers.
 The Klipsch factory would then specifically match the woodgrain on the tops and sides so pairs of speakers would be identical to each other.
 In a letter sent to its dealers around 1990, Klipsch cited concern over the responsible use of exotic woods from the rainforests and as a result retired the ebony, zebrawood, rosewood and teak veneers.